 - 1932-01-04 British Viceroy of India Lord Willingdon arrests Gandhi & Nehru

-- 1932-09-20 Gandhi begins hunger strike against treatment of untouchables
+- 1932-09-20 Mahatma Gandhi begins a hunger strike against the way Hindu untouchables are treated

-- 1933-08-23 Mahatma Gandhi released from Indian jail following yet another hunger strike
+- 1933-08-23 Mahatma Gandhi released from Indian jail following another hunger strike

-- 1934-04-07 In India, Mahatma Gandhi suspended his campaign of civil disobedience
+- 1934-04-07 In India, Mahatma Gandhi suspends his campaign of civil disobedience

-- 1939-03-03 In Mumbai (Bombay), Mohandas Gandhi begins to fast in protest against autocratic rule in India.
+- 1939-03-03 Mahatma Gandhi begins a fast in Mumbai (Bombay) to protest against autocratic rule in India

-- 1942-08-09 Mahatma Gandhi & 50 others arrested in Bombay after passing of a "quit India" campaign by the All-India Congress
+- 1942-08-09 Mahatma Gandhi and 50 others arrested in Bombay after passing of a "quit India" motion and campaign by the All-India Congress

 - 1946-06-22 Speaking at a prayer meeting in New Delhi, Gandhi calls on the South African government to stop 'hooliganism' by Whites